andrejkn/react-presentation/README.md

   render: function() {
     var todoList = [
       'Drive to work',
-      'Give a compliment to LisaMarie',
+      'Check emails',
       'Make coffee',
-      'Leave the used cup in the sink'
+      'Put the used coffee cup in the dish washer'
     ];

     return (